Updated June 8, 2023

 Companies could opt for display ads if the objective is for brand building and not expecting immediate sales conversion or booking.

 Mobile devices also offer opportunities to reach a large audience, and the most popular, cost-effective strategy is short messaging services (SMS).
-It is one of the cheapest strategies to reach a large audience in any geographical area but limited to numbers that are not in do-not-disturb (DND) category.
-With telecom regulators getting stricter on calls or messages sent to DND numbers, the reach is getting a bit narrower.
-Moreover, the clever use of words, timing of the message and selection of the right target audience can result in better return on investment (ROI).
+Bulk SMS is an inexpensive option to reach a large audience anywhere.
+However, bulk SMS has limitations, such as only being effective for numbers not on the do-not-disturb (DND) list.
+Stricter regulations from telecom regulators on calls or messages sent to numbers registered in the do-not-disturb (DND) list are increasingly limiting the reach of bulk SMS marketing.
+Moreover, the clever use of words, the timing of the message, and selecting the right target audience can result in a better return on investment (ROI).

-Email marketing until recently was considered a good strategy to reach a targeted audience but now with Google differentiating mails into primary, promotion and social, the receiver has the option to avoid promotional emails if they don’t wish to see it.
-Similarly, habitual spammers are destined to end up in the spam box and hence not likely to be read but could end up in the trash.
+Email marketing, until recently, was considered an excellent strategy to reach a targeted audience, but now, with Google differentiating emails into primary, promotion, and social, the receiver has the option to avoid promotional emails if they don’t wish to see them.
+Sending frequent spam messages puts individuals at risk of having their messages diverted to recipients’ spam boxes, where automated systems are likely to delete them without being read.

 There are two ways of looking at digital marketing.
-For some experts and analysts, it denotes all forms of Emarketing marketing done through a web, mobile, radio, television, Emarketing signboards but not restricted to use of communicative technologies alone.
+For some experts and analysts, it denotes all forms of Emarketing marketing done through web, mobile, radio, television, and Emarketing signboards but not limited to communicative technologies alone.

 The rapid development of Light Emitting Diodes (LED) technology has enabled places with large footfalls to put up LED Wall displays for advertising.
-It could be a mall, a hypermarket, busy junction, railway stations, airports and even in buses and trains.
+It could be a mall, a hypermarket, a busy junction, railway stations, airports, and even buses and trains.

-With municipality and city authorities clamping down on flex boards and banners due to allegations regarding environmental pollution and distraction to motorists, digital banner displays have emerged in the forefront due to its environmental friendliness and lesser distractive influences.
-The LED technology now lends itself not only to textual messages, images but also animation and video thus appealing to more and more marketers.
-They are also now being used widely in events, exhibitions and trade fairs where a large number of visitors who are either consumers or businessmen converge.
+With municipality and city authorities clamping down on flex boards and banners due to allegations regarding environmental pollution and distraction to motorists, digital banner displays have emerged at the forefront due to their environmental friendliness and lesser distractive influences.
+LED technology now lends itself to textual messages, images, animation, and video, thus appealing to more and more marketers.
+Event organizers now widely use them in events, exhibitions, and trade fairs, where many visitors converge, including consumers and businessmen.

-The availability of strategic positions on roadways, malls, hypermarkets, the rental costs and maintenance costs will be the factors that influence the widespread use of digital displays in the coming years.
-Marketers who are more focused on ROI would consider digital displays but after balancing other forms of promotional activities in the budget.
+The availability of strategic positions on roadways, malls, and hypermarkets, rental costs, and maintenance costs will be the factors that influence the widespread use of digital displays in the coming years.
+Marketers more focused on ROI would consider digital displays after balancing other promotional activities in the budget.

-The Adblockers in website and mobiles are costing the publishing industry as much as $41 bn.
-As advertisers seek to target known audiences versus unknown, social media such as Twitter, Facebook are likely to increase its market share.
-Digital marketers will be looking at the mobile applications space with more intensity as 60% of total time spent on digital media is on mobile devices.
-It is predicted that mobile ad spending will reach $42 bn or about two-thirds of all digital ad spend.
-In US markets, digital display ads market is over $27 bn with social media (Facebook, Twitter) and Google accounting for 43% of market share.
+The Adblockers in websites and mobiles cost the publishing industry as much as $41 bn.
+As advertisers seek to target known audiences versus unknown ones, social media such as Twitter and Facebook are likely to increase their market share.
+Digital marketers will look at the mobile applications space more intensely, as 60% of the time spent on digital media is on mobile devices.
+Analysts predict advertisers will spend $42 billion on mobile ads, accounting for about two-thirds of all digital ad spending.
+The digital display ads market is over $27 bn, with social media (Facebook, Twitter) and Google accounting for 43% of the market share.

-There is a wide difference in adoption levels of digital technology across industries, according to a US Survey.
-In the forefront of digital technology, adoptions are media, professional services, information, and communications technology (ICT) and financial services.
-However, many labor-intensive industries such as retail and healthcare are expanding digital use but a localized business that is labor intensive are less likely to adopt digital technology.
-It includes real estate, agriculture, construction industry among others.
+According to a US Survey, there is a vast difference in adoption levels of digital technology across industries.
+At the forefront of digital technology, adoptions are media, professional services, information and communications technology (ICT), and financial services.
+However, digital use is expanding in many labor-intensive industries, such as retail and healthcare.
+However, labor-intensive localized businesses, including real estate, agriculture, and construction, are less likely to adopt digital technology.

 The survey pointed out that offline and digital technologies are merging.
-Therefore, it is important to keep offline marketing relevant by using augmented reality to create interactive print, add measurability to campaigns and drive sales.
+Therefore, keeping offline marketing relevant by using augmented reality to create interactive print, add measurability to campaigns, and drive sales is essential.

 The trend drivers for 2016 for digital and marketing would be a great design, great experience, and a holistic experience.
-Customers now look forward to ‘experience-driven’ rather than ‘claims driven’ campaigns, and elegance of design will be the factor that matters most.
+Customers now look forward to ‘experience-driven’ rather than ‘claims-driven’ campaigns and design elegance will be the factor that matters most.

-Following the Uber design, customers will now be geared to great but minimalistic design features whether it is on websites, mobile apps, digital display boards and even in print.
-In 2016, customers are expecting the marketers to recognize their needs and make the feeling that they know them.
-Tailored online shopping experiences, apps that auto-populate content of interest and moreover the desire to be recognized as humans.
+Following the Uber design, customers will now be geared to great but minimalistic design features, whether it is on websites, mobile apps, digital display boards, and even in print.
+In 2016, customers expect marketers to recognize their needs and make the feel that they know them.
+Consumers desire personalized online shopping experiences, including apps that automatically populate content based on their interests, and they want to feel recognized as human beings.

-The importance of digital marketing can be gauged from the increased merger and acquisition activity in the digital space.
-Google, Facebook, Apple, Yahoo, Verizon, Twitter were seen active in acquisitions.
+The increased merger and acquisition activity in the digital space by companies such as Google, Facebook, Apple, Yahoo, Verizon, and Twitter highlights the importance of digital marketing.
 Digital M&A’s are expected to rise 24% in 2016.

-The composition and design of digital marketing would now be decided by data have driven decisions.
+Data would now decide the composition and design of digital marketing have driven decisions.
 As data mining and analysis of customers are becoming more widespread, the marketing focus is likely to turn customer-centered and related to their needs.
-The marketers will be more dependent on people with data science skills to understand the customers spending, buying behavior and what motivates them to come up with digital surprises.
+Marketers will depend more on people with data science skills to understand the customer’s spending and buying behavior and what motivates them to create digital surprises.